Go Back

 Copied

-Severe thunderstorms packing damaging wind gusts, hail and localized flash flooding will stretch from Texas to New England through midweek, including major travel hubs along the Interstate 95 corridor.
-The threat of dangerous storms will be lower compared to the outbreak from Sunday into Monday, but they could still spawn isolated tornadoes, damage property and crops, and cause regional power outages.
+Severe thunderstorms packing damaging wind gusts, hail and localized flash flooding will stretch across southern portions of the Plains through late week.
+The threat of dangerous storms will be lower than the outbreak from Sunday into Monday, but they could still damage property and crops and result in regional power outages.

 AccuWeather’s severe weather classification is impact-driven and differs from the Storm Prediction Center’s system, with a focus on clarity for the general public.